Garrett-R16/Elevate/README.md

 # X-Step

 This repository contains most information pertaining to the development of X-Step, a thrust-vectored model rocket.
 It is important to note that NOT EVERYTHING is published into this repository.
-If you hope to create something similar yourself, please seek guidance and take the necessary safety precautions.
+If you hope to create something similar yourself, please seek additional guidance and take the necessary safety precautions.

-Some images of the rocket:
+**Some images of the rocket:**

 ![Rocket Image 1](/Images/Rocket/RocketIm1.png)
 ![Rocket Image 2](/Images/Rocket/RocketIm3.png)